 - tests for any sexually transmissible infection (STI)

-- advice about lifestyle modification that will improve the chance of pregnancy and the health of the baby (lifestyle factors you may need to modify include your weight, alcohol consumption, recreational drug use, and whether you smoke)
+- advice about lifestyle changes that will improve the chance of pregnancy and the health of the baby (lifestyle factors you may need to change include your weight, physical activity, alcohol consumption, recreational drug use, and whether you smoke)

-- advising you to take folate and iodine supplements before conception and during pregnancy for the health of your baby
+- advising about folate and iodine supplements before conception and during pregnancy for the health of your baby

-- referral to a specialist if either parent has a pre-existing medical condition that might affect the chances of pregnancy, or pregnancy health
+- referral to a specialist if either partner has a pre-existing medical condition that might affect the chances of pregnancy, or pregnancy health

-- a review of any prescription medicines either parent may be taking
+- a review of any prescription medicines either partner may be taking

 - information about health services and choices of pregnancy care.

 has some useful fact sheets about how to best prepare for pregnancy.
 On the Your Fertility website you can complete the for personalised information about what you can do to improve your pre-conception health.

 Timing and conception

 To , you need to have sex in the five days before you ovulate, or on the day you ovulate.
 This is called the ‘fertile window’.
 When the fertile window occurs depends on the length of your menstrual cycle.